Why does Samsung S23 not support Bluetooth aptX Adaptive, aptX HD, aptX Lossless Bluetooth, and Bluetooth LE Audio codecs?

 Now, go back to Settings; Developer Options will be the last item at the bottom of the screen.
 To check the list of supported Bluetooth codecs supported on your Samsung, go to Settings > Developer Options > Bluetooth Audio Codec.
 The list will be displayed.
 Any item that is greyed out is not supported by phone or headset.

-Look elsewhere for these advanced Bluetooth aptX codecs and others
+Look elsewhere for advanced Bluetooth aptX codecs and others

 In contrast, I have reviewed the Nokia G60 5G that costs about half the Samsung S23 and that budget smartphone supports both aptX HD and aptX Adaptive.
-I am currently with a Samsung S23 and I can tell you for a fact that it does not support these advanced Bluetooth aptX codecs.
-Below is a photo of the Bluetooth naudio codec menu of the Samsung S23, and only SBC is supported – the most basic Bluetooth audio codec with the lowest bitrate and, therefore, the lowest sound quality.
-Think about that.
-Samsung S23 is a premium flagship phone.
-Even aptX classic is not.
-Incidentally, even AAC and SSC are not.
-Shocking, to say the least.
+I am currently with a Samsung S23 and I can tell you for a fact that it does not support these advanced Bluetooth aptX codecs; only the classic aptX, along with SBC, AAC, LDAC, and SSC.
+Below is a photo of the Bluetooth audio codec menu of the Samsung S23.

 Samsung S23 Bluetooth Audio Codec menu

-The only Bluetooth Audio codec supported by Samsung S23 is SBC.
+The only Bluetooth Audio codecs supported by Samsung S23 are SBC, AAC, aptX, LDAC, and SSC.

 If you are looking for a smartphone that supports aptX HD, aptx Adaptive, aptX Lossless Bluetooth, or Bluetooth LE Audio, look elsewhere; the Samsung Galaxy S23 phones are not for you.
 Look at mid-range and high-end models from Nokia, Google Pixel, Motorola, Sony, OnePlus, and ASUS.

-2 thoughts on “Why does Samsung S23 not support Bluetooth aptX Adaptive, aptX HD, aptX Lossless Bluetooth, and Bluetooth LE Audio codecs?”
+7 thoughts on “Why do Samsung S23, S23+, S23 Ultra not support aptX Adaptive and aptX HD Bluetooth codecs?”

 1. Even this four-year-old Redmi 7 supports the following..